Pfizer MEVPRO Prostate Cancer Clinical Trials

 Participants will receive investigational treatment until radiographic disease progression, unacceptable toxicity, protocol violation, withdrawal or study termination.
 The length of participation in MEVPRO-1 will vary depending on how well participants tolerate the study treatment or time to disease progression.

-The study includes a 28-day screening period, the treatment period and a 28- to 35-day safety follow-up.
+The study includes a 28-day screening period, the treatment period, and a safety follow-up visit that occurs within 28-35 days of treatment discontinuation and the long term follow-up period.
 The treatment period in the study will consist of cycles of 3 weeks (docetaxel group) or 4 weeks (enzalutamide groups).
 Participants receiving investigational mevrometostat and enzalutamide or enzalutamide alone will attend 2 study visits in Cycles 1 and 2, then 1 study visit per cycle thereafter.
 Participants receiving standard-of-care docetaxel will attend 1 study visit per cycle for up to 10 cycles.

-Long-term safety follow-up will consist of visits every 12 weeks from the last dose until the study is complete, which may take many years, or until the participant withdraws consent.
+Long-term safety follow-up will consist of visits every 12 weeks from safety follow-up visit until the study is complete, which may take many years, or until the participant withdraws consent.

 Participant eligibility